mshaocong/npreg/README.md

 model.predict(x)
 ```

-See 'example.ipynb' for Example 2.2 in that paper.
+See 'example.ipynb' for a simulation example.

 ## N-W estimator on manifolds
 Based on [this slides](http://www.cs.unc.edu/~lazebnik/fall09/manifold_kernel_regression.pdf).
 For now, I can do regression on a sphere: